-The block has a front entrance that has a door entry system and a rear access with a fob reader installed.
+The block has a front entrance only, that has a door entry system, and a fob reader installed.
 Local authority employees and the fire & rescue service can use a drop latch key to gain access.

 The common area consists of a single concrete stairwell with residents' storage cupboards on all floors, the ground floor contains a small electrical cabinet for door entry equipment.
-There is a small metal locker on the ground floor.